United Nations Attacks Fast Facts

-(CNN)Here's some information about violence against UN peacekeeping forces.
+(CNN)Here's a look at violence against UN peacekeeping forces.
 This is a selected list of incidents from 1990 to the present.

 Facts: